alexrudnick/dissertation/BURNDOWN.md

   * DONE pos tags?
     * still need to redo pos tag experiments? ...
   * parse features if that's not too hard
-    * syntactic head like "head:lemma" and/or "head:surface"
+    * DONE syntactic head like "head:lemma"
+    * also "head:surface"
     * syntactic child if any, as above
-    * going to need to write an annotator that goes through and adds these to tokens, having run freeling on the input sentence.
+    * DONE going to need to write an annotator that goes through and adds these to tokens, having run <del>freeling</del> MaltParser on the input sentence.
       * question here is whether it's going to be easier to use FreeLing again, or some other parser.
 Maybe MaltParser?
 Extract dependencies out of the CONLL format?